 We have a 2 year warranty on parts and labor.
 This does not include dents, stolen horns, damage, or loss of patina.
 Horns may be sent to our shop or you may take your horn to an authorized repair person.
 Please contact us to find your nearest authorized person.

 We ship our horns UPS ground unless the customer requests otherwise.
-Signatures are always required upon delivery.
+Signatures are not always required upon delivery.

 A very special thank you to all of our supporters, including: